wesveio/partytown/docs/README.md

 > ℹ️ **Partytown is currently in Alpha**.
 Which means it's still not a final version and may have flaws.
 We recommend always testing all scripts while implementing this guide.

+> ℹ️  If you are using `experimentalLazyLoad` we recommend to disable it for `vtex.partytown` and any other pixel you want to run in partytown.

 ## Usage
 ### Installing partytown